andregasser/convexhull/README.md

 convexhull
 ==========

-C++ program which calculates the conves hull of a user-specified set of points.
+C++ program which calculates the convex hull of a user-specified set of points.
+This demo program uses the LEDA Geometric Library by Algorithmic Solutions.

+www.algorithmic-solutions.info